The Two-Stage Decision-Sampling Hypothesis: Understanding the Emergence of Self-Reflection in RL-Trained LLMs: Gradient Attribution Properties of SFT and DFT

 \section{Gradient Attribution Properties of SFT and DFT}

 We analyze the gradient attribution properties of Supervised Fine-Tuning (SFT) and Dynamic Fine-Tuning (DFT) within our two-stage decision-sampling framework.
-We show that SFT exhibits Unbalanced Gradient Attribution due to policy-entangled Q-values, while DFT removes this entanglement, achieving improved (though not perfect) gradient attribution.
+We show that SFT exhibits imbalanced gradient attribution due to policy-entangled Q-values, while DFT removes this entanglement, achieving improved (though not perfectly balanced) gradient attribution.